 About the National Register of Electors

-As part of data-sharing agreements, Elections Canada shares voter information with most provinces and territories for provincial and territorial elections too, which reduces duplication and saves taxpayer money.
+As part of data-sharing agreements, Elections Canada shares voter information with all provinces and territories for provincial and territorial elections.
+This improves the accuracy of the lists of electors, reduces duplication and saves taxpayer money.